brendanheywood/moodle-local_cleanurls/README.md

 --------------------

-The are many ways a url gets shared, copy and paste, a 'share' widget etc. We want the url to be correct as soon as possibly, so even if the link we clicked on was an normal moodle url, we replace this as soon as possible using html5 history.replaceState()
+The are many ways a url gets shared, copy and paste, a 'share' widget etc. We want the url to be correct as soon as possible, so even if the link we clicked on was an normal moodle url, we replace this as soon as possible using html5 history.replaceState()